Marijuana vs. Hemp: The Difference

 1. Taxonomical Classification

-Scientific classification through taxonomy essentially spells the primary difference between marijuana and hemp.
-Remember that both are part of the genus cannabis and the Cannabaceae.
-However, they are two different species.
+Scientific classification through taxonomy essentially spells the primary similarity between marijuana and hemp.
+Remember that both are part of the genus Cannabis and the same Cannabaceae family.
+They are not two different pant species.
+Both are essentially varieties of the same Cannabis sativa.
+The main difference between them is not a taxonomic distinction at the species level

 Marijuana is the general term used for any strains and varieties of plants belonging to the species of Cannabis sativa and Cannabis indica.
-To be more specific, the term refers to cannabis plants that have high levels of tetrahydrocannabinol or THC.
+This term specifically refers to cannabis plants that have high levels of tetrahydrocannabinol or THC.
+Note that THC is a compound with psychoactive effects.
+Marijuana is cultivated and consumed for these psychoactive effects.

 2. Phytochemical Composition

 Both marijuana and hemp contain the psychoactive compound THC.
-However, hemp tends to have lower concentrations of THC than marijuana.
-Furthermore, hemp has higher concentrations of cannabidiol than marijuana.
+Hemp has a lower concentration of not more than 0.3 percent.
+It is also important to underscore the fact that hemp has higher concentrations of the non-psychoactive compound cannabidiol than marijuana.

 Take note that THC is the principal psychoactive component of the cannabis plant.
-Hence, this compound is responsible for inducing psychoactive reactions associated with recreational marijuana.
+It becomes potent when the plan is heated or undergo some heating.
+This compound is responsible for inducing psychoactive reactions associated with recreational marijuana.

-Meanwhile, cannabidiol does not have the same psychoactivity as THC.
-In fact, its higher concentration decreases or eliminates the effectiveness of THC.
+Cannabidiol does not have the same psychoactivity as THC.
+It is interesting to note that its higher concentration even decreases or eliminates the effectiveness of THC.
 This is the reason why using hemp similar to recreational marijuana does not yield a similar result.

 3. Physical Appearance

 Another difference between marijuana and hemp is their physical appearance.
-To the untrained eye, both seem to look the same because of their prominent leaf arrangement.
-When placed side by side, the two actually have striking dissimilarities.
+For example, to the untrained eye, both seem to look the same because of their prominent leaf arrangement.
+The two actually have striking dissimilarities when placed side by side.

-Marijuana characteristically has broader leaves and dense buds while hemp has skinny leaves that are concentrated toward the top of the plant.
-In addition, marijuana has a shorter and bushy appearance while hemp grows taller and skinnier.
+Marijuana characteristically has broader leaves and dense buds while hemp has longer and slender leaves that are concentrated toward the top of the plant.
+Marijuana also has a shorter and bushier appearance while hemp grows taller and skinnier with fewer branches.

 The cultivation of marijuana also differs from hemp.
-Marijuana plants need around six feet of spaces between them, and they thrive in a warm and humid climate.
-Hemp plants can grow solely together in a variety of different climates.
+Marijuana plants need around six feet of spaces between them.
+These plans also thrive in a warm and humid climate.
+Hemp plants can grow in close proximity together and with other crops in a variety of different climates.

 4. Uses and Commercial Applications

-Marijuana has grown notoriety for its recreational use through smoking the dried leaves and buds, vaporization, inclusion with cooked food, or ingestion of its extract.
-Remember that the THC in this plant induces psychoactive reactions.
-Hence, the term marijuana has also been used to refer to the prepared psychoactive drug based on cannabis.
+Marijuana has grown notoriety for its recreational use through various preparations.
+These include smoking the dried leaves and buds, vaporization, inclusion with cooked food, or ingestion of its extract.
+Remember that its THC content induces psychoactive reactions.
+There are countries that allow its recreational use.
+It is still considered a controlled substance in some countries.

-Common psychoactive reactions from recreational marijuana include a change in perception, elevated mood, and increase in appetite.
-Several albeit limited studies have also investigated the medicinal properties of marijuana, particularly in alleviating chemotherapy-induced nausea and vomiting, in managing chronic pain, as well as possible effects in addressing neurological problems.
+Common psychoactive reactions from recreational marijuana include change in perception, elevated mood, and increase in appetite.
+Several albeit limited studies have also investigated the medicinal properties of marijuana.
+These include alleviating chemotherapy-induced nausea and vomiting, pain management, and possible effects in addressing neurological problems.

-On the other hand, hemp has been widely cultivated due to its versatile industrial and commercial applications.
-For instance, it is one of the first plants to be spun into usable fiber.
+Hemp has versatile industrial and commercial applications.
+It is one of the first plants to be spun into usable fiber.
 It also has been processed into a composite material used in construction.
-Hemp seeds have been used as a food due to its nutritional profile that is high in protein, dietary fiber, and minerals such as manganese, phosphorus, magnesium, and zinc.
+Hemp seeds have been used as a food due to its nutritional profile that is high in protein, dietary fiber, and minerals like manganese, phosphorus, magnesium, and zinc.